Scuba Diving at Munising, Michigan

 Recommended Dive Suit

-Based on regional estimates and current weather, the likely required exposure protection is a thicker wetsuit or drysuit.
+Based on regional estimates and current weather, the likely required exposure protection is a 3-5mm wetsuit.
 Note that local currents and upwellings can alter this.
-A hood or vest is suggested for sensitive divers due to surface winds.
-Strong cold advisory: dress warmly immediately after exiting the water.
 Due to unpredictable weather patterns, conditions may change rapidly.
-Cooler days are ahead; you might want a warmer option for later in the week.
+A significant temperature drop is forecast; strongly suggest bringing a backup warmer suit option.
 Carrying a secondary suit is common practice among experienced divers.

 Because recent water temperature readings are not available for Munising, Michigan, the guidance below is based mainly on current air conditions and seasonal expectations.
-Current surface air temperatures are roughly 5°C (41°F).
+Current surface air temperatures are roughly 23°C (74°F).

 Hyperbaric Chamber